Reply to comment

 - Learn the proper way to mount your collection and identify what you found

-- Shadow or interview a local environmentalist
+- Interview a local environmentalist

 - Find out about Iowa’s renewable and non-renewable energy sources